Add your promotional text...

 • Beginner (1-10 sessions): Build comfort with therapeutic tremoring.

-• Advanced: Reach animalistic homeostasis for lifelong wellness.
+• Advanced: Reach complete animalistic homeostasis for lifelong wellness.

 Self-Regulation: Key to a Safe Practice